Chandni97/SmartHomeAutomation/README.md

 8. Click use regsitered device and select the device id.
 In this case it will be '1234T'
 9. You should be able  to see the published events under the device type.

-## Create an instance of Visual Recongnition Service
+## Create an instance of Visual Recognition Service

 1. Navigate to the catalog and search for Visual Recognition under watson services.
 2. Create an instance of the same.